 Wide Receiver vs. Cornerback Matchup Analysis: Week 6

-We have our chart detailing each wide receiver versus cornerback matchup for Week 6 including target rates, cornerback yards per target and reception, catch rate allowed, yards and fantasy points per target allowed.
-We're using 2021 data, as well as our own knowledge of how good or bad the cornerbacks were from the first week.
-The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
+Below is a chart detailing each wide receiver versus cornerback matchup for Week 6, target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
+The most important column is the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
 We're starting to get an idea of who to target weekly, now that we're getting a bigger sampling of data.

 Week 6 Wide Receiver vs. Cornerback Matchups